wildtechgarden/server-alpine-linux-docs4web/src/_index.md

 These documents use only the 'main' repository, except in one or more [optional HowTo guides](howtos/_index.md).

-In addition, these documents try to keep things DRY (don't repeat yourself) in order to avoid out-sync information on the same topic.
+In addition, these documents try to keep things DRY (don't repeat yourself) in order to avoid out-of-sync information on the same topic.

 ## Install & initial configuration notes